 Minimizes Pressure Ulcers

-This tells you the percentage of patients that have had a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be a measure of the quality of nursing care at a nursing home.
-Pressure ulcers, which are also known as bed sores, are often the result of residents staying in one position for too long.
+This indicates the percent of patients who sustained a pressure ulcer.
+Pressure ulcers are considered to be an indicator of the quality of nursing care .
+Pressure ulcers, which are also called bed sores, are routinely the result of patients staying in one position for too long.

 Minimizes Serious Falls

 In Fordsville Nursing and Rehabilitation Center, 3.96% of Patients had Serious Falls

 This figure indicates the percent of long-term stay patients which suffered a fall resulting in major injury.
 Falls can happen for a variety of reasons, but excessive numbers of falls may be a sign of poor nursing care.

 In Fordsville Nursing and Rehabilitation Center, 3.13% of Patients had UTIs

 This datapoint gauges the percentage of long-term patients who had a UTI.
 UTI's may be an indication of worse hygiene protocols.
 Nevertheless, this datapoint could be misleading for certain facilities due to varying reporting standards for these infections.

 In Fordsville Nursing and Rehabilitation Center, 16.59% of Patients use Anti-Psychotic Medication

 This indicates the percentage of patients who were given antipsychotic medications.
 Antipsychotic medications are administered to residents for many medical conditions, including dementia.
 Tragically, in some situations, excessive reliance on these medications may mean a facility is using these drugs to subdue residents.